launchdarkly/hello-python-ai/README.md

 1. Install all dependencies with `poetry install --all-extras`.
 1. Set up API keys for the providers you want to use
-1. On the command line, run `poetry run langchain`
+1. On the command line, run `poetry run langchain-example`